 John is a full-time master's student at Case Western Reserve University.
 He's doing this program to help himself become a better doctor once he graduates.

-While working toward his MA in bioethics, TJ discovers different perspectives the faculty of Case Western Reserve University offer.
+While working toward his MA in Bioethics and Medical Humanities, TJ discovers different perspectives the faculty of Case Western Reserve University offer.
 Coming into the program as a psychology undergrad, he quickly learns that it is not as science-intensive as he expected.